UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Blachowicz throws significantly more leather — a 0.1 sig. strike per minute gap.
 Ankalaev is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Ankalaev has tighter striking defense, making opponents miss more often.

-**The Pick: Magomed Ankalaev over Jan Blachowicz.** The model is firm on this one: Ankalaev at 77%.
-The market and our model are aligned — the line looks fair.
+The Pick: Magomed Ankalaev over Jan Blachowicz.
+The model is firm on this one: Ankalaev at 78%.
+The market implies 26% for Blachowicz, but our model sees only 22%.
+That 3-point gap favoring Ankalaev is worth watching.

 Paddy Pimblett vs Jared Gordon